 Next stop, the carpark at Farewell Spit, where I ate my lunch – rice crackers, nuts and a mandarin – before setting out on my walk.
 I had perused the information board prior to lunch, in order to plan my afternoon, and I also took some photos of the aerial view of the walk, and the notes accompanying it, and oriented myself to the direction, which at first seemed back to front.
 As is my usual procedure, I recorded the odometer reading in my little day-a-page diary, as well as a note naming the walk I was about to undertake, and the thought crossed my mind that if I didn’t return, at least people would be able to see where I had gone, with the diary open on the passenger’s seat…

 The walk I had decided to take was the Spit circuit, commencing on the Ramsar wetland side of the Spit, heading west along the the southern side of it, crossing over to the ocean beach and then coming back through farmland, via Fossil Point.
 The notes talked of a marked track through to the beach 4km along on the wetland side, and there being no mention of distance from the i point to the track turn-off, I conflated the two.
-I am quite a fast walker, even with regular stops for photos and drinking it all in, and so I probably didn’t look soon enough, but nevertheless I did not a marked track anywhere.
+I am quite a fast walker, even with regular stops for photos and drinking it all in, and so I probably didn’t look soon enough, but nevertheless I did not see a marked track anywhere.

 As I meandered up the beach, enjoying the quiet of the wetland with the distant roar of the ocean audible on my left, my thoughts drifted to an old friend in Western Australia, with whom I had once got totally lost in Tasmania one night after dinner when we walked back to conference camp from the restaurant in the nearby village, somehow going in totally the opposite direction to that which we needed to take, and it occurred to me that I should send him the link to this blog, as we don’t keep in touch on a regular basis but are interested in each other’s lives.

 Some time went past and it seemed that I should have seen the track by now.
 Here and there were a few footprints veering off up the dunes, perhaps of others who had also been looking for a track.
 I kept going towards what looked like a marker further up the beach which, by the way, comprised sand, large areas of shell grit from the squashed pipi shells that were in abundance, and still whole pipi shells.
-As well as that, there were frequent piles of weathered timber and dried fine seaweed in piles, left by the tides.
+As well as that, there were frequent piles of weathered timber and dried fine seaweed, left by the tides.

 But it seemed wrong so I decided to take my chances and cut across to the beach via the dunes.
 It couldn’t be that hard, surely?
 I walked up to the top of the nearest one and could see the glinting ocean beyond.
 The track I was supposed to be on ended up at the beach, so presumably I could just meet it further down.
 I began my trek across.